jestaggart/st.form/README.md

 st.title('st.form')
 ```

-Next, we'll apply the `st.form` command via the `write` notation.
+Let's start with the first example, here we'll apply the `st.form` command via the `write` notation.
 Inside the form, we'll start with writing a subheader `Order your coffee` then create several input widgets (`st.selectbox`, `st.select_slider` and `st.checkbox`) to collect information about the coffee order.
 Finally, a submit button is created via the `st.form_submit_button` command, which when clicked on will send all user input as a single batch of information to the app for processing.
 ```python
 # Full example of using the with notation
 st.header('1.
 Example of using `with` notation')